What to Prune and When to Do it

 Deadhead annual flowers regularly to keep them blooming well.
 Removing old flowers prevents them from setting seed and allows them to put more energy into blooming.

-The most production parts of blueberry bushes are often a few years old.
+The parts of blueberry bushes that produce the most are often a few years old.
 To maintain a continual supply of productive wood, prune out about a third of the oldest stems on these shrubs each Winter.